MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-in-editor-debugging.md

 ## Implementation details

-It's worth mentioning that you only need to create a single Azure Function App, that contains the multiple functions within.
+A single [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) should contain all the functions shown above and can share the same [Hosting Plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).

+### Ingestion Function
+1. Validates the incoming telemetry payload
+2. Transforms the data into the expected format for the next stage of the data pipeline
+3. Sends the data on to the **Azure Event Hub**
+4. Returns 202 if the data was accepted by the **Azure Event Hub**

+### Event Hub Trigger Function
+1. Reads the event data payload
+2. Creates individual Cosmos DB documents for each event
+3. Uploads the documents to Cosmos DB

+### Query Function
+1. Parses the client generated query
+2. Generates a Cosmos DB SQL formatted query
+3. Wraps the results in a JSON object and returns them to the client

+Choosing the right pricing plan for your needs will depend on much the telemetry service is used, and what else is running in the same **Azure Function App**.

+## Optimization considerations

+You can **expire old data automatically stored in Azure Cosmos DB** using [Azure Cosmos DB TTL](https://docs.microsoft.com/azure/cosmos-db/time-to-live) (Time To Live), setting a time horizon where stored documents will be purged.

+Events sent to the Ingestion **Azure Function** should be batched on the client to reduce HTTP overhead.
+Consider using client-side compression if the batches are large.
+>[!TIP]
+> Compressing the batches server-side prior to transmission to **Event Hub** can help reduce costs of [Throughput Units](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-faq#throughput-units).
+This is especially helpful if multiple services are consuming the events, or there are other Event Hubs in the same Namespace.

+## Additional resources and samples

 - [Big data reference architecture and implementation for an online multiplayer game](https://github.com/dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake)
 - [Processing 100,000 Events Per Second on Azure Functions](https://blogs.msdn.microsoft.com/appserviceteam/2017/09/19/processing-100000-events-per-second-on-azure-functions/)
 - [Reliable Event Processing in Azure Functions (how to avoid losing a message)](https://hackernoon.com/reliable-event-processing-in-azure-functions-37054dc2d0fc)
 - [In-order event processing with Azure Functions](https://medium.com/@jeffhollan/in-order-event-processing-with-azure-functions-bb661eb55428)

-## Optimization considerations

-You can **expire old data automatically stored in Azure Cosmos DB** using [Azure Cosmos DB TTL](https://docs.microsoft.com/azure/cosmos-db/time-to-live) (Time To Live), setting a time horizon where stored documents will be purged.

-## Additional resources and samples
+### Advanced streaming aggregation support
 If you are looking for windowing support out-of-the-box, meaning you want to perform set-based computation (aggregation) or other operations over subsets of events that fall within some period of time, then you should consider replacing the Azure Function that connects the Azure Event Hub to Azure Cosmos DB with [Azure Stream Analytics](https://docs.microsoft.com/stream-analytics-query/windowing-azure-stream-analytics).

+[Azure Stream Analytics](https://docs.microsoft.com/stream-analytics-query/windowing-azure-stream-analytics) can be used for adding advanced aggregation scenarios on the event stream.
+For example, **Azure Functions**, being stateless, don't natively support [windowing](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) on event streams.

 ## Pricing